 Pinned – Clicking the Pinned radio button will attach the article to the top of the Articles page.
 Leaving the article on the default Not-Pinned radio button with not pin the article.

 Review Date – Add a date that the article needs to be reviewed by another admin.

 Reviewer – Denote who will need to review this article by the aforementioned date.

-Expiration Date – The article will be archived when this date is set.
+Expiration Date – The article will be archived on this date.
 Note: they are not deleted and can be republished at any time.

 Article Status – There are 4 main subcategories here:

 Draft – For creating a rough draft of an article

 Review – Once the draft is more polished, you can set it to be reviewed by another admin

 Published – Grants all users the ability to view the article

 Archived – Once the Article is no longer relevant or needed on the page it can set to archived.
 These articles can be republished at any time.